eipna/Centsation/README.md

 - Free and open source
 - Material 3 design with support for dynamic colors
+- Support for multiple contrast (low, medium or high)
 - Support for dark mode
-- Supports for multiple currencies
+- Support for multiple currencies
 - Archived savings
 - Export and import to and from JSON
 - History of transactions